boyin96/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Wireless Communication
+- Wireless Communications
-- Deep Learning
+- Graph Neural Networks
-- B5G/6G
+- Convex Optimization

 # Education to show in About widget
 education: